shirokumakur0/shirokumakur0.github.io/_pages/talks.md

 1. <ins>M. Obara</ins>, K. Sato, T. Okuno, and A. Takeda.
 Riemannian linear system identification with prior knowledge.
 Seminars on Optimization Methods and Algorithms (SOMA), Tokyo, Japan, Jun.
 2022.

 1. <ins>M. Obara</ins>, T. Okuno, and A. Takeda.
 Extension of SQP methods to constrained optimization problems on Riemannian manifolds.
-The 22nd Conference of the International Federation of Operational Research Societies (IFORS), Seoul, Korea (virtual), Aug.
+The 22nd Conference of the International Federation of Operational Research Societies (IFORS), Seoul, Korea (online), Aug.
 2021.

 1. <ins>M. Obara</ins>, T. Okuno, A. Takeda, and K. Sato.
-Riemannian sequential quadratic optimization method and its application to linear system identification, Advances in the theory and application of mathematical optimization, Kyoto, Japan (virtual), Aug.
+Riemannian sequential quadratic optimization method and its application to linear system identification, Advances in the theory and application of mathematical optimization, Kyoto, Japan (online), Aug.
 2021.

 1. <ins>M. Obara</ins>, T. Okuno, and A. Takeda.
 Sequential quadratic optimization for nonlinear optimization problems on Riemannian manifolds.
-SIAM Conference on Optimization (OP), Hong Kong (virtual), Jul.
+SIAM Conference on Optimization (OP), Hong Kong (online), Jul.
 2021.

 1. <ins>M. Obara</ins>, T. Okuno, and A. Takeda.
 Sequential quadratic optimization for nonlinear optimization problems on Riemannian manifolds.
-Optimization: modeling and algorithm, Tokyo, Japan (virtual), Mar.
+Optimization: modeling and algorithm, Tokyo, Japan (online), Mar.
 2021.

 1. <ins>M. Obara</ins>, T. Okuno, and A. Takeda.
 Sequential quadratic optimization for nonlinear optimization problems on Riemannian manifolds.
 The 2020 spring national conference of operations research society of Japan, Nara, Japan (cancelled due to COVID-19), Mar.
 2020.